cncf/wg-serverless/workflow/spec/examples.md

 }
 ```

-Our workflow in this example uses a ForEach state to provision the orders in parallel.
+Our workflow in this example uses a ForEach task to provision the orders in parallel.
 The "provisionOrder" function
 used is assumed to have the following results:

 ```json